 Not all cyanobacteria seem so humble.
-In late 1987 I was lucky enough to visit Shark Bay in Western Australia.
+A few years ago I was lucky enough to visit Shark Bay in Western Australia.
 As well as the excitement of communing with wild dolphins at Monkey Mia, I was able to visit Hamelin pool where stromatolites are widespread.
-Stromatolites are large pincushion-shaped colonies of cyanobacteria which are able to secrete lime.
+Stromatolites are large pincushion-shaped colonies of cyanobacteria which are able to concrete sedimentary grains.
 These brain coral-like growths represent the most ancient structures produced by life.
 Two thousand million years ago they dominated the seas and all reefs were formed by stromatolites rather than that recent upstart, coral.

 Two billion years ago the stromatolites reached their peak diversity and in quiet reefs they grew to amazing sizes.
-Individual cones could be tens of meters high, even up to 100 m..
-This is an enormous contrast to the relatively humble mats that the cyanophyton usually espouse today.
+Individual cones could be tens of meters high, even up to 100 m.
+This is an enormous contrast to the relatively simple mats that the cyanophyton usually espouse today.

-The world initially inhabited by the stromatolites and dominated by the cyanobacteria was very different from that of today.
-Not only were the organisms primitive, but they also lacked diversity.
+The world initially inhabited by the stromatolites and dominated by the cyanobacteria was very different from ours.
+Not only were the organisms single-celled, but they also lacked diversity.
 Even the atmosphere was different.
 If we could magically be transported back to that distant past we would soon die.
 The atmosphere lacked oxygen.
 The cyanobacteria were able to produce oxygen from the breakdown of water during photosynthesis.
 Over hundreds of millions of years they changed our atmosphere into the oxygen rich air we boast today.
 This in itself brought with it massive change.
 As the oxygen reacted with sunlight in the upper atmosphere it produced ozone.
 The earth's ozone layer came as the direct result of cyanobacterial activity.
-This in turn cut down the fierce ultraviolet radiation and cleared the way for the evolution of more complex forms of life.
-The cyanobacteria signed themselves into relative oblivion although they seem to thrive in extreme environments where more advanced life has trouble.
+This in turn cut down the fierce ultraviolet radiation and cleared the way for the evolution of more complex forms of life and, ultimately, a move onto land.

 The stromatolites survive in Shark Bay and one or two other places because of the climatic conditions.
 Hamelin Pool is partially blocked from the rest of Shark Bay by a sand bar and rapid evaporation ensures that the water is extremely salty.
-So salty in fact that apart from a few fish and a couple of crabs I saw no other living creatures.
+So salty in fact that I saw no other living creatures.
 Freed from predation, the stromatolites continue their 2000 million year old lineage.
 As I stepped from one ancient stone to another it was a trifle sobering to realize that everything around me owed its very existence to this primordial life form.